Mike3rd/mturko_vercel/content/page/toby.md

 > KABLAM-KABOOM-KAPOP!
 The sky lit up bright.
 Toby tucked his tail and shook in fright.
 His tongue was panting, his ears went flat—
-Now he’s wearing that bush as a scaredy-cap!
+Now he’s wearing a bush as a scaredy-cap!

 Why it works:
 Physical comedy (bush stuck on his head).